-- After sustaining a concussion it is very important to avoid any activity that places the student at risk of sustaining another concussion
+- After sustaining a concussion it is very important to avoid any activity that places the individual at risk of sustaining another concussion

-- Assure the student that he/she will be OK and that their symptoms will reduce soon if they follow a recovery plan that balances rest and activity
+- Assure the individual that he or she will be okay and that symptoms will reduce soon if he or she follows a recovery plan that balances rest and activity

-- Since most students will recover completely, accommodations will be temporary
+- Since most individuals will recover completely, accommodations will be temporary

 - Evaluation by healthcare professionals trained in the care of concussion is important